-At this point in the progression of Alzheimer’s, it’s likely a person will be less able to undertake those all-important daily household tasks.
-Those necessary to ensure the home is a safe and comfortable environment to be in.
-This includes duties such as household cleaning and laundry.
+- Household tasks– At this point in the progression of Alzheimer’s it’s likely a person will be less able to undertake those all-important daily household tasks necessary to keeping the home is a safe and comfortable environment to be in.

-As symptoms become more acute, it can become unsafe to leave your loved one by themselves.
-They may begin to wander round, seemingly aimlessly, which can be a danger to themselves and others.
-A live-in carer is able to give someone a reassuring hand when this happens, gently guiding them back to a safe place if it does.
+- Preventing wandering– As symptoms become more acute, it can become unsafe to leave your loved one by themselves.
+They may begin to wander around, seemingly aimlessly, which can be a danger to themselves and others.
+A live-in carer is able to help prevent this from happening, or gently guide them back to a safe place if it does.

 - Relieving loneliness– Loneliness among the elderly can be as damaging to health as smoking 15 cigarettes per day.
 This can lead to depression, which is likely to accelerate the onset of symptoms.
-A carer can spark conversation and, over time, may even become a friend.
+A carer can spark conversation and over time, may even become a friend.

 - Driving them to where they need to be– If your loved one’s condition has deteriorated to the extent they’re unable to drive around safely on their own, this is something a carer can do.
 It can be a vital way to ensure social occasions and routines are met — particularly vital for those who live in rural areas.
 It can also be important to have someone there who can remind them about appointments and ensure they get there on time.

 - Continence support– At middle-stage Alzheimer’s, it’s unlikely that someone will need constant support with toileting.
 However, intermittently and increasingly, they may experienced trouble going to the toilet.
-This can be for a number of reasons, including sensory impairment and losing orientation.
-A carer can support someone get to the loo, or help clean up if they don’t quite manage it.
+This can be for a number of reasons, including sensory impairment and losing their way.
+A carer can support someone to get to the loo or help clean up if they don’t quite manage it.

-As the symptoms become increasingly acute, so does the level of care that’s required.
+As the symptoms become increasingly acute, so does the required level of care.
 The later stages can be identified by a steep deterioration in someone’s condition.
-This can be an incredibly distressing time, and not one in which one family member should be left to cope caring alone.
+This can be an incredibly distressing time and families shouldn’t have to cope with caring alone.

-Realistically, even if you’ve held off on getting outside help, as the disease intensifies you should really assess getting support.
-A live-in carer can help your loved one feel as comfortable, safe and supporting as possible throughout this difficult and extraordinary time.
-This support can also give you the time to enjoy their company as a relative, rather than a carer.
+Realistically, even if you’ve held off on getting outside help up until this point, as the disease intensifies you should really assess getting support.
+A professional carer can help your loved one feel as comfortable, safe and supported as possible, and can also give you the time to enjoy their company as a relative, rather than a carer.

 Eating and drinking

 A vital component of late-stage Alzheimer’s care is ensuring the person being cared for is sufficiently fed.
-Clearly, as a person becomes increasingly inactive, the amount of they food required is reduced.
-However, it’s still vital they are well sustained and get to enjoy their favourite meals as much as is possible.
+As a person becomes less mobile, the amount of food required is reduced.
+However, it’s still vital they’re well-sustained and enjoy their favourite meals as much as possible.